Linkon6IX/Linkon6IX/README.md

-### Hello there 👋, I am Linkon.
-### A 15 year old high-school student who has a great interest for technology and the Internet.
-### I mostly use 🐍 Python for programmings things.
+## Hello there 👋, I am Linkon. \n A 15 year old high-school student who has a great interest for technology and the Internet. \n I mostly use 🐍 Python for programmings things.

 - 💼 **CEO** at [Rapidflow Agency](https://rapidflowagency.com)